cetmix/cetmix-tower/cetmix_tower_server/readme/USAGE.md

 There are two action buttons available in the wizard:

 - **Run**.
-Executes a command using server "run" method and log command result into the "Command Log".
+Runs a command using server "run" method and log command result into the "Command Log".
 - **Run in wizard**.
-Executes a command directly in the wizard and show command log in a new wizard window.
+Runs a command directly in the wizard and show command log in a new wizard window.
 **IMPORTANT:** Button will be show only if single server is selected.
 If you try to run a command for several servers from code, you will get a ValidationError.

 You can check command execution logs in the `Cetmix Tower/Commands/Command Logs` menu.